 Grade E (Poor): 0

-P-Reviewer: Farshadpour F S-Editor: Fan JR L-Editor: P-Editor:
+P-Reviewer: Farshadpour F S-Editor: Fan JR L-Editor: Webster JR P-Editor:

 Figure Legends

 Figure 1 The scheme of modification of peptide tails of histones H3 and H4.
-“M” and “A” denote modification of methylation and acetylation respectively; the letter “K” on the H3 tail presents activities of activation (blue; K4 and K36), and repression (red; K9 and K27).
-“C” and “N” stand for carboxyl terminus and amino terminus respectively.
+“M” and “A” denote modification by methylation and acetylation, respectively; the letter “K” on the H3 tail presents activities of activation (blue; K4 and K36), and repression (red; K9 and K27).
+“C” and “N” represent carboxyl terminus and amino terminus, respectively.

 Table 1 Characteristics of KMT3 and KMT7 (based on the entries in www.uniprot.com, retrieved on August 21, 2020)